hoangvu1203/technical_test/programming_exercise_2/README.md

 ### Solution 2: Using statistics library

 **Simple built-in approach:**
-- Uses Python's built-in `statistics` module for calculations
+- Uses Python's built-in `statistics` module for calculations and `tabulate` for table format display

 ### Solution 3: Using plain python